spazznolo/spazznolo.github.io/_posts/2023-06-17-draft-probabilities-3.md

 </p>
 <p>
 <h5>Decisions, decisions</h5>
-With pick values derived from pick probabilities and prospect values, the Canadiens now have a quantitive framework to determine the value difference between picks.
+With pick probabilities and prospect values, the Canadiens now have a quantitive framework to determine the value of a pick in the upcoming draft.
+It follows that they also have the <em>value difference</em> in picks.
 This brings us back to the initial question: should the Canadiens consider trading down?
 </p>
 <p>
 Let's explore this by examining a hypothetical scenario where they have the opportunity to trade down to the fourth pick.
-To gain organizational value, they would need to give up less than the value of the fourth pick (6.9420) minus the value of the fifth pick (5.1084), which equals 1.8336 WAR.
+To gain organizational value, they would need to give up less than the value of the fourth pick (6.9420) minus the value of their fifth pick (5.1084), which equals 1.8336 WAR.
 With this, a complex decision becomes relatively simple, at least in theory.
 </p>
 <p>
 By combining prospect pick probabilities with internal evaluations, NHL organizations like the Canadiens can make more informed decisions about their draft strategies and potential trade scenarios.